ossf/wg-endusers/MANIFESTO/README.md

 * Ensure that open source software consumption is balanced against a defined risk profile which can depend on risk tolerance, regulatory context, etc.
 <br>

-* Recognize potential risks associated with open source consumption, including vulnerabilities and malicious software.
+* Recognize potential risks associated with open source consumption, including vulnerabilities, malicious software and appropriateness of component choice.
 <br>

 * Acknowledge that not all vulnerabilities are actively curated, and the scoring systems (such as  CVSS used for CVEs) can be a trailing indicator.